Aki78/AirportHeistGroup3MetropoliaProject/README.md

 [Back to top](#airport-heist)

 ### Project Diagram
-This diagram shoes how our different python files interact with each other.
-In the future will create our user interface through javascript.
+This diagram shows how our different python files interact with each other.
+At the moment we are using Godot, a game engine, but in the future we will create our user interface through javascript.

 <p align="center">
     <img src="./project_diagram.png">